helmutkaufmann/wn-twigext-plugin/README.md

 All functions of the respective Laravel classes can be used in this way - simple, isn't it?
 Please see the respective Laravel documentation mentioned above for details on the available functionality.

-While the above approach will probably satisy 90% of the use cases, there are limitations, e.g., closures as ber the below cannot be implemented:
+While the above approach will probably satisfy 90% of the use cases, there are limitations, e.g., closures as per the below cannot be implemented:
 ```
 $value = Cache::rememberForever('users', function () {